Term Sheet -- Friday, October 20

 VENTURE DEALS

-• Contrast Security, a Los Altos, Calif.-based provider of security technology that enables software applications to protect themselves against cyberattack, raised $30 million in Series C funding.
-Battery Ventures led the round, and was joined by investors including General Catalyst and Acero Capital.

-• Madison Reed, a San Francisco-based hair care products and services company, raised $25 million in funding.
-Comcast Ventures led the round, ad was joined by investors including Norwest Venture Partners, True Ventures and Calibrate Ventures.
+• Carousell, a Singapore-based e-commerce startup, raised between $70-$80 million in Series C funding, according to TechCrunch.
+Read more.

-• Amenity Analytics, a New York-based text analytics platform provider, raised $7.6 million in Series A funding.
-Investors include Intel Capital and State of Mind Ventures.
+• Templum, LLC, a New York-based blockchain startup, raised $2.7 million in seed funding.
+Investors include Raptor Group, Galaxy Investment Partners, Blockchain Capital and firstminute.capital.

-• Robart, an Austria-based developer of artificial intelligence for autonomous consumer robots, raised 6.1 million euros ($7.2 million) in Series B funding.
-CM-CIC Innovation led the round, and was joined by investors including Innovacom, Robert Bosch Venture Capital and SEB Alliance.

-• SafeTraces Inc, a Livermore, Calif.-based provider of “food source assurance” solutions, raised $6.5 million in Series A funding.
-Omidyar Network led the round, and was joined by investors including UL Ventures, S2G Ventures, Maumee Ventures, City Light Capital and Tuscan Management.
+• &pizza, a Washington D.C.-based pizza chain, raised funding of an undisclosed amount of funding from RSE Ventures.

 HEALTH AND LIFE SCIENCES DEALS